Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Remember that sometimes not getting what you want is a wonderful stroke of luck.
+> If you want to make God laugh, tell him about your plans.

 <!-- QUOTE_END -->